catusf/catusf.github.io/_posts/2024-01-02-Chinese-Radical-dictionaries.md

+---
+categories: [Từ điển, Trung-Việt, Pleco]
+comments: true
+tags: [từ điển, kindle, ebook, trung việt, pleco, radical]
+title: Pleco Chinese Radical dictionaries

+---

-# # Chinese Radical dictionaries
+## Chinese Radical dictionaries

 I created 3 radical [Pleco](https://www.pleco.com/) dictionaries to help myself study Chinese characters, and now would like to share them with you.
 I hope you find them useful too.
 You'll need Pleco [Flashcard add-on](https://iphone.pleco.com/manual/30200/flash.html) to be able to load these dictionaries.

 These can be used on any device such as Kindle, Boox, or Kobol and many dictionary app formats.
 Check the [Downloads] section.

 1. Chinese Radical Lookup (RAL) dictionary which allows you to find the Chinese characters from component radicals if you know their names or shapes.
-You can search by choosing on screen or by searching the radical names: You can search by browsing graphically or keying in radical names
+You can search by choosing on screen or by searching the radical names: You can search by browsing graphically or keying in radical names.
+This can be pretty fast compared to other existing input methods

 2. Chinese Character Component Dictionary (CHAR) allows you to see the components that make up a Chinese character (of about 12,000 characters)